davidfunnell/trax/README.md

 DELETE: http://localhost:8090/api/customers/#/

-Insert the customer id in place of # in the endpoint to correctly delete the appointment of your choice.
+Insert the customer id in place of # in the endpoint to correctly delete the customer of your choice.

 The response code should be 200 OK if successful.
 The response should look as shown below.